 Considering long-term effects, medication therapy should always be combined with cognitive-behavioral therapeutic measures.

-Treatment of OCD with Psychotherapy
+Treatment for OCD with Psychotherapy

 The main psychotherapeutic technique used in treatment of OCD is a variation of CBT (Cognitive Behavioral Therapy) called Exposure and Response Prevention (ERP).
 ERP gradually exposes the patients to situations triggering the compulsions, trying to block the usual compulsive act associated with the obsession.